If you ever wondered what the location has to offer - here's your chance to find out

 Oludeniz

 Oludeniz is the nearby beach which is world-famous and is much photographed.
 It has a sheltered lagoon area which shelves gradually and is perfect and particularly safe for young families.
 On the main sweep of the bay, you can pick up a day trip boat for very little money or just enjoy swimming in the lovely clear waters.
 It retains an unspoilt feel as it has National Park status so it is protected from unsympathetic development.
 (In fact, it is protected from almost all development).
+Just look out for the Paragliders landing adjacent to the main beach.

 The Lagoon Oludeniz